NATHAN76543217/minesweeper/README.md

 ### Subject

 The project subject can be found in `subject/` directory.
-Thanks to <https://github.com/Gilux/minesweeper-test-project>.
+Thanks to [gilux repository](https://github.com/Gilux/minesweeper-test-project).

 ### Bonus